baihu-jin/SampleCode/README.md

 # SampleCode

-This is a repository for sample code
+This is a repository for sample code.

 The ownership and copyrights of this code belongs to Baihu Jin.